-There are many causes of inflammatory bowel disease; however, often the cause is unknown or undetermined.
+There are many causes of inflammatory bowel disease; however, the cause is often unknown or undetermined.
 Possible causes include bacterial infection, parasitic infection with worms or single-celled parasites, or an allergy or intolerance to a specific protein in the diet.

 How is IBD diagnosed?

 The tissue biopsies will be sent to a veterinary pathologist for diagnosis.
-The pathologist will give a descriptive diagnosis to the syndrome, depending on the predominant type of inflammatory cells present in the biopsies.
+The pathologist will give a descriptive diagnosis of the syndrome, depending on the predominant type of inflammatory cells present in the biopsies.
 The chronic irritation that causes IBD stimulates the body to send cells from the immune system to the affected area.
-The most commonly found cells are lymphocytes and plasmacytes.
-Occasionally, eosinophils and neutrophils will be found.
-IBD is diagnosed when these cells are identified in abnormal levels in the tissue.
+IBD is diagnosed when these cells are identified at abnormal levels in the tissue.

-- fecal tests - these look for infectious organisms
+• fecal tests to look for infectious organisms

-- measurement of the level of vitamin B12 (cobalamin) in the blood - this can indicate whether there is decreased ability to absorb nutrients and a need for supplementation
+• measurement of the level of vitamin B12 (cobalamin) to indicate whether there is decreased ability to absorb nutrients

-- measurement of folate in the blood - this will indicate whether there is an imbalance in the normal bacterial populations in the GI tract.
+• measurement of folate in the blood to indicate whether there is an imbalance in the normal bacterial populations in the GI tract.

 How is IBD treated?

-The ideal way to treat this problem is to diagnose the underlying disease that is causing the reaction.
-If an exact cause cannot be found, the disease is called idiopathic (disease is present, but there is no identifiable cause).
+The ideal way to treat IBD is to diagnose the underlying disease that is causing the reaction.
+If an exact cause cannot be found, the disease is called “idiopathic”.
 Many cases of IBD are considered idiopathic.

 Diet.
 Some cats with IBD will respond to a change in diet.
 This can be accomplished in one of two ways.
 First, a commercial food that contains a protein source that is new to the cat (what is referred to as a novel protein) or a hydrolyzed protein (where it has been broken down to smaller parts, so the body does not recognize it as a specific protein) is chosen.
 If that is not effective, a high-fiber diet is tried.
-Unfortunately, a true food trial requires that the test diet be fed exclusively for six to twelve weeks.
-In some cases, your veterinarian will recommend that you feed a true elimination diet, in which a home-prepared diet containing only a single protein and a single carbohydrate are fed.
+A true food trial requires that the test diet be fed exclusively for eight to twelve weeks.
+In some cases, your veterinarian will recommend that you feed a true elimination diet, in which a home-prepared diet containing only a single protein and a single carbohydrate is fed.
 In all food trials, no treats or other foods may be given at all.

-B12.
-Supplementation with B12 (cobalamin) can be considered as most cats with inflammatory bowel disease are unable to absorb this important vitamin.
-This is given by injection under the skin.
+Vitamin B12.
+Supplementation with Vitamin B12 can be considered as most cats with inflammatory bowel disease are unable to absorb this important vitamin.
+This is most often given by injection under the skin.

-Medications.
-If dietary therapy is not successful or is not possible to perform, and no underlying cause can be found, medications are used to suppress the inflammatory reaction.
+Immunosuppressive Medications.
+If dietary therapy is not successful or is not possible to perform and no underlying cause can be found, medications are used to suppress the inflammatory reaction.
 Corticosteroids such as prednisolone (Delta-Cortef®, Prednis-Tab®), budesonide (Entocort®, Uceris®), or dexamethasone (Decadron®) are generally the most effective medications and are used initially.
-Other medications such as chlorambucil (Leukeran®) or azathioprine (Imuran®) are tried if corticosteroids are not successful.
+Other medications such as chlorambucil (Leukeran®) or azathioprine (Imuran®) are tried if corticosteroids are not successful on their own.

 Do corticosteroids cause side effects in cats?

 Corticosteroids are notorious for causing a variety of side effects in humans.
 The typical increased drinking, urination, and appetite are often seen at the beginning but longer-term use can affect the liver, increase the risk for diabetes, and cause thinning of the skin.
-To minimize any possible adverse effects, the goal is to use the lowest dose that is effective and to give it on an every other day schedule.
-It will be necessary to begin therapy with a high dose, but once a response to the medication occurs, the dose is gradually tapered to the minimal effective dose.
+To minimize any possible adverse effects, the goal is to use the lowest effective dose and to give it on an every-other-day schedule.
+It will be necessary to begin therapy with a high dose, but once a response to the medication occurs, the dose is gradually tapered to the lowest effective dose.

-Does this mean that I will be giving steroids to my cat for the rest of its life?
+Does this mean that I will be giving steroids to my cat for the rest of his life?